isaaclyman/recipes-quartz/content/recipes/japchae.md

 I've found that even the pickiest eaters love this, my kids included.
 Looks are deceiving, it's way tastier than it looks.

-Double the recipe for groups or family.
+Double the recipe for small groups or family.

 # Ingredients